probinso/ABC/README.md

 $ chmod 600 credentials.json
 ```

-Now add your github username and password to the `credentials.json` file
+Now add your github username and password to the `credentials.json` file.
+Also your `organization` must already exist, on `Github`, and you must be an admin.

 ```json
 {